[Prologue 1/3] A New Beginning

 [This story is not lighthearted, nor is it intended for anyone younger than 16-17.
 This is a dark story with themes of murder, torture, and violence.
 You have been warned.]

-Sometimes in life, people are given more than others.
-Sometimes, Like Damien Thorne's case, people are given absolutely nothing.
-When he and his twin were born, they were given absolutely everything he needed, but a price tag was attached.
+Sometimes in life, people receive more than others.
+Sometimes, like in Damien Thorne's case, life gives people absolutely nothing.
+When he and his twin were born, their parents gave them absolutely everything they needed, but attached a price tag.
 To Adrik and Alona Thorne, magical power and purity were all that ever mattered.
-And when Lucedio, Damien's twin, started to show magical prowess, he was praised and fawned over with Damien all but forgotten.
+And when Lucedio, Damien's twin, demonstrated magical prowess, they praised and fawned over him, all but forgetting Damien.

-And when Damien showed no signs of magic whatsoever, he earned his parents disgust.
+And when Damien showed no signs of magic whatsoever, he earned his parents' disgust.
 This continued until he and his twin were three.
-Almost out of nowhere, Lucedio became severely ill.
-Adrik and Alona tried to buy the best and most expensive Healers, but they all said the same thing.
+Out of nowhere, Lucedio became severely ill.
+Adrik and Alona tried to buy the best and most expensive healers, but they all said the same thing.
 "Lucedio will die before his fourth birthday."

 As time went on, Adrik and Alona became more and more desperate.
-Lucedio was their heir and the most magically powerful Thorne in generations if his accidental magic was any such tell.
+Lucedio was their heir and the most magically powerful Thorne in generations, if his accidental magic was any sign.

-"Why couldn't that squib have gotten Ill instead?"
+"Why couldn't that squib have gotten ill instead?"
 Adrik turned to Alona, exasperation lining his face.
-His hair was showing his stress, as his ordinarily perfect black hair was frayed.
+Stress frayed his ordinarily perfect black hair.
 The bags under his gray eyes seemed to suggest he hadn't been sleeping properly for days.
 "That would have been far easier."

 Adrik raised his eyes to meet his wife's dark red eyes.
 "And what would you suggest?"

-Three days passed since then before all of the preparations could be finished.
-But finally, one Thursday night, Alona and Adrik thought they were ultimately to put their plan in motion.
-They went upstairs to collect the twins before bringing them down into the Sitting Room, which had been rearranged.
-The furniture that was positioned perfectly to maintain an appearance of superiority had been shunted to the edges of the room.
-In the center of the room was an elaborate circle drawn into the floor.
+Three days passed after that before they could finish all the preparations.
+But finally, one Thursday night, Alona and Adrik thought they were ultimately going to put their plan in motion.
+They went upstairs to collect the twins before bringing them down into the sitting room, after they had rearranged it.
+They pushed the furniture to the edges of the room, which they had originally positioned perfectly to maintain an appearance of superiority.
+An elaborate circle drawn on the floor was at the center of the room.

-They magicked chains around Damien's wrists and ankles to keep him in place while placing the sickly Lucedio onto the ground, both in the center of the circle.
+They created chains around Damien's wrists and ankles to keep him in place while placing the sickly Lucedio onto the ground, both in the center of the circle.

 Adrik took up the book before reading from it, waving his wand at the two twins.
 "Da huic puero vitam."
 A glowing red light surrounded Lucedio and moved over towards Damien before fading.

 Adrik and Alona waited several weeks before they determined that Damien still had control over his body.
-Either Lucedio had died before his mind could be transferred, or Lucedio's mind was too sickly like his body, and Damien's mind won out.
-Either way, they were disappointed in the outcome.
+Either Lucedio died before they could transfer his mind, or Lucedio's mind was too sickly, like his body, and Damien's mind won out.
+Either way, the outcome caused them disappointment.

-He apparated with Damien to an empty muggle street before pointing his wand at the child.
-"Let these filth find your body.
+He apparated with Damien to an empty Muggle street before pointing his wand at the child.
+"Let this filth find your body.
 Avada Ked-"

 Before he could finish the words of the curse, two bright lights came from nowhere down the long road.
 "You'll starve to death anyway," he determined anyway, before apparating away, leaving the child on the side of the road.

-What he didn't realize was that Damien would manage to survive on the streets, thanks to a kindly homeless man who came across him in the morning.
+What he didn't realize was that Damien would survive on the streets, thanks to a kindly homeless man who came across him in the morning.

 Comments